In Cinemas Now

 Civil War is a long movie, and it packs a lot of stuff into the story.
-But I suppose that’s to be expected when the character roster is starting to look like the kind of selection you’d see in one of Capcom’s beat-em-up games which have included many of the same faces.
-But while the cast is overflowing at times they do at least each have moments to shine, even if it’s during the action; and the main players are given enough development along the way.
-The same mixture of banter and dry quips is still here of course.
-New arrivals feel mostly natural and fit into the story as things unfold.
+But I suppose that’s to be expected.
+The roster is starting to look like the kind of selection you’d see in one of Capcom’s beat-em-up games included many of the same faces.
+But while the cast is starting to look unwieldy they do at least each get moments to shine.
+Even if it’s only during the action.
+The focus is on they main players who are given enough development along the way.
+But it’s not all po-faced drama since of course the same mixture of banter and dry quips is still present.
+The new arrivals feel mostly natural and fit into the story as things unfold.
 Which helps even if some cameos are briefer than others.

-But that question of consistency remains, and I have to say because of this it’s not quite as good as Steve and Bucky’s last get together which had a tighter grip on the amount of grit as well as the overall pacing.
-In a strange way it sort of makes this the best Avengers movie, if not the best Captain America story.
-The juggling act between jovial Ant-Man moments and the central ideas of revenge, guilt and responsibility does effect the overall sense of congruity but it still manages to achieve a certain weight and direction perhaps lacking in Age of Ultron.
-For a few of those high tier action adventure thrills and a couple of real magic moments, give it a shot.
+But that question of consistency remains, and it’s not perfect.
+Because of this in the end it’s not quite as good as Steve and Bucky’s last get together.
+The prior Winter Soldier adventure had a tighter grasp on the amount of grit being used as well as better overall pacing.
+That being said in strange way it sort of makes this the best Avengers movie, if perhaps not the best Captain America story.
+The juggling act between jovial Ant-Man moments and central ideas like revenge, guilt and responsibility does effect the overall sense of congruity But it still manages to achieve a certain weight and direction lacking in the likes of Age of Ultron.
+For a few of those high tier action adventure thrills and a couple of real magic moments it’s worth a look.